Vernon Jordan, U.S. civil rights activist and lawyer, dies at age 85 | Politics

 Vernon Jordan, U.S. civil rights activist and lawyer, dies at age 85

-He "passed away peacefully last evening surrounded by loved ones.
-We appreciate all of the outpouring of love and affection," his daughter, Vickee Jordan, told CNBC and New York Times reporter Andrew Ross Sorkin.
-CBS and CNN also reported his death.
-The NAACP's Legal Defend Fund, where Jordan served on the board of directors, in a statement said it was "deeply saddened" by his death, calling him "an esteemed attorney and leader who helped drive the advancement of civil rights in America over a venerable career."

-Jordan's role as a Washington insider took him all the way to the White House, where he was a close friend, golfing buddy and adviser to President Bill Clinton in the 1990s.
-He never held a formal government job, but no one knew better than Jordan how favors, access and requests worked in Washington.
-In 2018 the Financial Times called him "one of the most connected men in America."
+His role as a Washington insider took him all the way to the White House, where he was a close friend, golfing buddy and adviser to President Bill Clinton in the 1990s.
+Jordan never held a formal government job, but no one knew better than Jordan how favors, access and requests worked in Washington.
+In a statement, Clinton and his wife, Hillary Clinton, called him a "wonderful friend," adding, "Vernon Jordan brought his big brain and strong heart to everything and everybody he touched."
+Clinton mentioned Jordan's instrumental role in desegregating the University of Georgia in 1961, his career in law and business, and his work with civil rights groups.

-Jordan grew up in a housing project in Atlanta before his family bought a home and he was the only black person in his class at DePauw University in rural Greencastle, Indiana.
+Jordan grew up in a housing project in Atlanta before his family bought a home and he was the only Black person in his class at DePauw University in rural Greencastle, Indiana.
 After graduating, Jordan earned a law degree from Howard University and returned to Atlanta to work for a civil rights attorney.
-Among his cases was one that integrated the University of Georgia and Jordan helped escort his two young black clients past jeering protesters on their first day of class.
+Among his cases was one that integrated the University of Georgia at a time of racial segregation in Southern states.
+Jordan helped escort his two young Black clients past jeering protesters on their first day of class.

 Jordan's first wife, Shirley Jordan, died of multiple sclerosis in 1985.
 They had one child.
 In 1986 he married Ann Dibble.
-(Additional reporting by Susan Heavey; writing by Bill Trott Editing by Chizu Nomiyama and Steve Orlofsky)
+(Additional reporting by Susan Heavey and Will Dunham; Writing by Bill Trott; Editing by Chizu Nomiyama and Steve Orlofsky)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)